sccn/sccn.github.io/tutorials/misc/Compiled_EEGLAB.md

 -   If for some reason, the installation process fails (permission issue, for example), you may use the files in the folder "for_redistribution_files_only."
-Note that these files require that the Matlab runtime engine be installed on your system - this step should have been done automatically above but we will assume here that this step fails.
+Note that these files require that the MATLAB runtime engine be installed on your system - this step should have been done automatically above but we will assume here that this step fails.
 These are available as separate download [here](https://www.mathworks.com/products/compiler/matlab-runtime.html)